spectrocloud/spectromate/docs/getting-started.md

 11. [Optional] Create a CNAME record for the load balancer URL and assign it as the record value.
 In the following steps, use your custom domain as the base URL.

-12. Use the output URL and use this with your Slack App.
+12. Use the output URL in your Slack App.
 Navigate to [https://api.slack.com/apps](https://api.slack.com/apps) to access your Slack apps.